redde/chef-rails-production/README.md

 # Installation

+You need to have ruby and rubygems installed on the server.

 Execute this string as a root on the server, then follow the wizard:

     curl https://raw.github.com/redde/chef-rails-production/master/install.rb > install.rb && ruby install.rb